Panasonic TZ100 vs Sony RX100 IV

 Review summary: Panasonic TZ100 vs Sony RX100 IV

 So how do things add up?
-Is there a clear favorite between the Panasonic TZ100 and the Sony RX100 IV?
+Is the Panasonic TZ100 better than the Sony RX100 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.